Not Just Dance is NOW offering both virtual (on-line) and live (in-person) private coaching!

 If we are provided with at least 24 hours’ notice you will not be charged for the lesson (essentially, you can “skip” a week).
 We ask for as much notice as possible so that we can use that time slot for other students.
 In addition, we have a policy in regards to missing because of illness.
 The specifics of the absence policy will be provided to parents upon registration.
 If you would like to see the specifics of this policy before registering, please contact us.

-Adam is one of the newest members of the Not Just Dance staff.
+Adam is a Musical Theater major at Christopher Newport University, minoring in Writing and Film Studies (Class of 2021).
 He began his acting career at the age of 6 and has appeared in over 28 local performances.
-He received a Cappie Nomination (2016) for Lead Actor in a Play for his portrayal of Sheridan Whiteside in The Man Who Came to Dinner.
+He received Cappie Nominations 2016 and 2017 for Lead Actor in a Play and Suporting Actor in a Play, respectively.
 Adam appeared in Ford’s Theatre’s Production of A Christmas Carol back in 2009.
-Adam finished 2nd at the Virginia (2016) and Mid-Atlantic Regional (2016) NATS competitions and has been invited to the National (2016) NATS finals competition in Chicago, IL.
-He was a finalist in New Voices in 2015 for his script “A Teen’s Life”.
+He was a finalist for SPARC’s New Voices of Theater in 2015 and 2017 for his scripts, “A Teen’s Life” and “Playception: By Evan Packer” respectively.
 He has appeared on radio, on TV (America’s Most Wanted and Fatal Attractions), in commercials and even as an extra in a couple featured films.
-Some favorite theatre roles include Sheridan Whiteside in The Man Who Came to Dinner (Chantilly High School), as Danny in Grease (Westfield Summer Stage), as Eddie in Lost in Yonkers (Chantilly High School), as Oliver Warbucks in Annie (Chantilly High School), as Picasso in Picasso at Lapine Agile (Chantilly High School), as Pseudolus in A Funny Thing Happened on the Way to the Forum (Chantilly High School) as Charlie in Willy Wonka (Vienna Theatre Company), Wally/Ovington in How to Succeed in Business Without Really Trying (Westfield Summer Stage) and Doody in Grease (The Alliance Theatre).
-In addition, Adam has appeared in Not Just Dance productions as Captain Hook in Peter Pan JR and Nick in Fame JR. He recently worked on staff for Not Just Dance’s production of Shrek, JR.
+Some favorite theatre roles include Robert in The Drowsey Chaperone (Christopher Newport University), Curly in Oklahoma!
+(Christopher Newport University), Gaston in Beauty and the Beast (Westfield Summer Stage), Black Stache in Peter and the Starcatchers (Chantilly High School), Sheridan Whiteside in The Man Who Came to Dinner (Chantilly High School), Eddie in Lost in Yonkers (Chantilly High School), and as Pseudolus in A Funny Thing Happened on the Way to the Forum (Chantilly High School).
+In addition, Adam has directed numerous Not Just Dance “Aliens in the Castle” productions.
+He as also appeared in various Not Just Dance shows over the years.

 Amanda Fish is a native of Northern Virginia who has been pursuing excellence in multiple genres of vocal performance her entire life.
 She studied at Elon University under the tutelage of Dr. Polly Butler-Cornelius.
 After graduating with her Bachelors in Music, Amanda attended George Mason University as a Master of Music student of the renowned Mezzo Soprano Patricia Miller.
 After receiving her Masters Degree in Vocal Performance, Amanda went on to Shannandoah University’s Contemporary and Commercial Music Institute, where she earned her certification in Somatic Voicework.
 Amanda is currently a member of the National Association of Teacher of Singing.

 Amanda has been teaching private voice and piano lessons through multiple studios for the past five years.
 Her past students have earned starring roles in local school and community theatre productions, been admitted to competitive musical theatre training programs locally and in New York, and have been admitted into reputable Virginia Universities to study Musical Theatre and Vocal Performance.
 In addition to private lessons, Amanda has orchestrated voice camps, programs, and masterclasses.
-She was recently the Music Director for Not Just Dance productions of Cabaret Gone Wrong, Mulan Jr, Xanadu Jr, Lion King Jr and Anything Goes.
+She was recently the Music Director for Not Just Dance productions of Newsies, Wizard of Oz, Broadway Story Tellers, Legally Blonde, High School Musical 2 Jr, Cabaret Gone Wrong, Mulan Jr, Xanadu Jr, Lion King Jr and Anything Goes.
 She enjoys teaching multiple genres, and uses her classical training to provide her students with confidence in their vocal ability and a strong foundation in music theory.
 She believes singing is first and foremost a form of self-expression, and maintains a creative and collaborative atmosphere in her lessons.
 Amanda still performs locally, and has been seen most recently as Irene Malloy in Hello Dolly with Upper Room.

 During her voice studies, Amanda performed in various fully-staged operas, opera scenes, musicals, oratorios, concerts, and recitals.
 She has participated in the Bethesda Summer Music Festival, the James Madison Opera Institute, the Bel Cantanti Summer Opera Festival, Signature Theatre’s Overtures Musical Theatre Summer Intensive, the Crittenden Opera Project, and the American Singers Opera Project.
 She has received multiple honors from the National Association of Teachers of Singing Competition, where she recently won first place in the Musical Theatre Continuing Education Category at the regional level.